 SEO should be playing a consequent role in your marketing strategy – it is the most cost-efficient and long-lasting way of increasing both visibility and credibility.
 In a market where marketing costs can go up incredibly fast, foreign enterprises should definitely go for SEO.

 Build Brand Awareness with Chinese Social Media Channels

-- Second, Chinese consumers are increasingly turning to social media for information about products and services, making it an essential channel for businesses looking to engage with potential customers.
+Second, Chinese shoppers are increasingly turning to social media for information about products and services, making it an essential channel for businesses looking to engage with potential customers.

 - WeChat is very user-friendly and easy to use, which makes it ideal for engaging customers.

-- WeChat provides a lot of valuable features such as loyalty programs and payment capabilities, which helps brands connect with customers more effectively.
+- WeChat provides a lot of valuable features such as loyalty programs and payment capabilities, which help brands connect with customers more effectively.

 - WeChat is constantly evolving and expanding, so brands can continue to rely on it for reaching Chinese consumers.

 To gain visibility and e-reputation, it is crucial to encourage positive word-of-mouth.
-KOL can help you.
+KOLs can help you.

 They are perfect to influence the mass population.
 You can influence consumers, by using KOLs as intermediaries.
 Through them, you are able to reach your target group.
 In other words, intermediaries can be a great asset in selling your imported spirits to Chinese consumers.